Terms of the MacDonald/Sampson Fellowship

-An award for six weeks during the period between May 1 of the award year and April 30 of the following year that will provide room and board at the ACOR center in Amman and a stipend of $400.
+An award for eight weeks during the period between May 1 of the award year and April 30 of the following year that will provide room and board at the ACOR center in Amman and a monthly stipend of $400.

 Or, an award of $2,000 to provide support on an archaeological project or research in Jordan.
 The fellowship must be used during the period between May 1 of the award year and April 30 of the following year.
 The fellowship is to assist in partial payment of essential expenses for students.

 Undergraduate applicants for the Burton MacDonald and Rosemarie Sampson Fellowship may also apply for the Groot and de Vries Fellowships.
 Graduate student applicants may also apply for the Groot, de Vries, Harrell, and Bikai Fellowships.

 Applicants will be notified by April 15, 2021